 Make recommendations: Talk about the end result in a business sense.
 Instead of getting into the weeds of feature building etc, give a step-by-step approach of how you’d take a new feature to market, or make business-oriented improvements to a product.

-Remember that a business-thinking case question requires an answer that would make c-suite happy.
+Remember that a business-thinking case question requires an answer that would make C-suite happy.
 Try to think through your answer for the eyes of management.
-Think about what they care about the most, and tailor your answer around that.
+Think about what brings most business value, and tailor your answer around that.

 The technical interview

 Here, by technical interview, we don’t necessarily mean the tech interviews that engineers can expect to go through.
-It’s very rare for PMs to be asked technical questions in an interview, unless they’re specifically applying for a technical PM role.
+It’s very rare for product managers to be asked technical questions in an interview, unless they’re specifically applying for a technical product manager role.
 You’ll usually get some warning in advance that your technical prowess will be tested, either by the recruiter or a hiring manager.

 The chances of being given an in-depth technical case interview (aka, a coding interview) are rare, so you’re more likely to be asked a few general questions to gauge your technical ability.

 What’s your experience with X or Y technology?